Performance

 To illustrate how to leverage the dashboard to answer some of these questions, let's take an example, "I noticed higher costs for my Snowflake warehouse TRANSFORMING_2 in mid-June and I wonder what caused it".

-First, I would select the one-week time period covering the cost increase, filter for queries in that warehouse TRANSFORMING_2, set the metrics toggle on "total" (as hourly aggregation metric), and then look for the slowest queries.
-I noticed the runtime spikes across numerous queries on 6/15.
+First, select the one-week time period covering the cost increase, filter for queries in that warehouse TRANSFORMING_2, set the metrics toggle on "total" (as hourly aggregation metric), and then look for the slowest queries.
+You notice the runtime spikes across numerous queries on 6/15.

-In order to understand why that happened, I can click into the slowest query to see its details.
-In the Details view I can see via the synced volume chart that no obvious volume increase happened around that date and the table volume trend looks relatively smooth, so it's likely not caused by rows added to the table.
+In order to understand why that happened, you can click into the slowest query to see its details.
+In the Details view you can see via the synced volume chart that no obvious volume increase happened around that date and the table volume trend looks relatively smooth, so it's likely not caused by rows added to the table.

 Example 2: Investigate query performance in context of dbt job